ministryofjustice/court-register/README.md

 `docker-compose up court-register-db`

-Once running you will not need to restart the container as it will be refreshed for each test run.
+Once running you will not need to restart the container as the tests should behave themselves and reset the data.

 #### External Postgres Instance - CircleCI